quicwg/base-drafts/draft-ietf-quic-recovery.md

 bytes_in_flight:
-: The sum of the size in bytes of all sent packets that contain at least one retransmittable frame, and have not been acked or declared lost.
-The size does not include IP or UDP overhead.
+: The sum of the size in bytes of all sent packets that contain at least one retransmittable or PADDING frame, and have not been acked or declared lost.
+The size does not include IP or UDP overhead, but does include the QUIC header and AEAD overhead.
   Packets only containing ACK frames do not count towards bytes_in_flight to ensure congestion control does not impede congestion feedback.